wesdoyle/blog/content/posts/06-private-methods.md

 the bicycle (or, perhaps, some combination of the bicycle, the cyclist, and their environment).

 - __A Company that Builds Software__ - the company itself is a system.
-It contains many subsystems across many orthogonal dimensions.
-The various departments - engineering, HR, executive staff - are subsystems.
+It contains many subsystems along overlapping and orthogonal dimensions.
+The various departments - engineering, HR, executive staff - are examples of subsystems.
-The complex processes by which mail is delivered, offices are cleaned, coffee is brewed, paychecks are deposited, bills are paid, insurance is distributed, holidays are determined, are all subsystems.
+The complex processes of package delivery, office cleaning, coffee brewing, paycheck depositing, bill paying, insurance distributing, holiday observing, are all subsystems.
 The processes by which individual employees complete their work are subsystems.
-The software the individuals use to complete these processes are subsystems.
+The software used in all of these various processes are subsystems.

 - __A bookshelf__ - The bookshelf itself is a system.
-Like the bicycle and software company, it contains many subsystems at varying levels of abstraction - from the means of assembly to the mechanical components to the books that the bookshelf holds - each can be conceived of as subsystems of the bookshelf, depending on the specific purpose of reasoning about the bookshelf itself.
+Like the bicycle and software company, it contains many subsystems at varying levels of abstraction - from the means of assembly to the mechanical components to the books that it holds - each can be conceived of as subsystems, depending on the specific purpose of reasoning about the bookshelf itself.

 Objects have the potential to represent behaviors we can anticipate and reason about at the _naming_ level of abstraction.
-We can talk about the subsystems of a thing only because we have meaningful names for them.
-We can talk about repairing the brake system on a bicycle, changing our ERP software at the company, and moving the height of the shelving on the bookshelf.
+We can talk about the subsystems of a thing only because we have meaningful names for them, and because they have publicly understood behavior.
+We can talk about repairing the brake system on a bicycle, changing out our ERP software at the company, and moving the height of the shelving on the bookshelf.

 Is it reasonable to say that the brake system is an implementation detail of the bicycle?
 Of course - but only when we're talking at a very high level of abstraction relative to the other mechanical subsystems